 5. Respect and Dignity For All

 This seems like a no-brainer.
 How hard could it be to show politeness and courtesy?
-Actually, it’s very easy to neglect both during stressful times for the company.
+It’s very easy to neglect both during stressful times for the company.
 But whatever happens, you must not forget that your team is only human.
 There will be misunderstandings and frustrations.
 However, you will weather these rocky moments much quicker by imbuing respect and dignity into your company culture.
 We’ll explain the key elements of company culture later on.

 Unfortunately, business leaders who maintain respect and dignity during stressful times are increasingly rare.
 Thus, your employees will not want to abandon a leader who treats them like people, not “employees,” no matter the situation.